LeetLLM

 • Foundational: State Sutton's thesis and distinguish learning from search.

-• Practical: Run the ticket-router examples and explain why a correction is data for a learner but rule debt for a keyword router.
+• Practical: Run the incident-router examples and explain why a correction is data for a learner but rule debt for a keyword router.

 • Quantitative: Estimate dense-model training FLOPs and compare model/token allocations under a fixed budget.

-• Production: Design one learned component, one policy gate, and one logged metric for an automated support workflow.
+• Production: Design one learned component, one policy gate, and one logged metric for an automated AI-operations workflow.

 Common pitfalls